UCCS-CS4300-5300/Group5-fall2024/README.md

    - Ensured the Play button has a consistent 3D appearance with enhanced depth and shadows for better visual feedback.

 ---

+---

+## Updates

+### **October 17, 2024**

+#### Implemented Features and Fixes (Darion Badillo)

+- **Navbar Dropdown Menus**
+   - The dropdown menus in the navbar no longer hover or float unintentionally.
+   - Dropdown selections are now properly displayed, reflecting the chosen difficulty level.

+- **Play Button**
+   - Separated the Play button styling from other items in the `styles.css` file.
+   - Fixed the hover behavior of the Play button to lift up instead of enlarging.
+   - Made the Play button dynamically scale when active and ensured it remains aligned with the card element.
+   - Disabled the Play button if no quiz is available.
+# ChitChatty Language Learning Application

 sprint0-3 completed 9/30/2024 (Tag name - sprint0-3)